These New Puritans: Field of Reeds

-Inside The Rose
+Inside the Rose

 These New Puritans returned in November 2018 with the song, "Into the Fire", which was released digitally and as a limited edition flame-coloured 7" single.
-This was followed in January 2019 by an erotic, gender-blurring video for "Inside The Rose", made in collaboration with photographer Harley Weir, and the announcement of a new album of the same name.
+This was followed in January 2019 by an erotic, gender-blurring video for "Inside the Rose", made in collaboration with photographer Harley Weir, and the announcement of a new album of the same name.
 Recorded in Essex, London and Berlin, and mixed in Los Angeles, Inside the Rose was described as "another creative reinvention" and as their most direct and accessible music yet.
 The album's release was marked with a "happening" event at the Institute of Contemporary Arts, involving a stage set constructed out of slashed silk hung from scaffolding, designed by George Barnett and artist Freya Don.
 The support act was performance artist Soojin Chang.

 After the release of Inside the Rose it was announced that Thomas Hein had departed the group, due to his academic commitments in studying computational neuroscience.

-In February 2020, they released The Cut (2016-2019), a so-called 'sister album' to Inside the Rose, containing new music begun during the album sessions, orchestral interludes and reworkings, and remixes.
+In February 2020, they released The Cut (2016–2019), a so-called 'sister album' to Inside the Rose, containing new music begun during the album sessions, orchestral interludes and reworkings, and remixes.
 It was made available via a limited edition CD, each copy containing hand-cut silk artwork.

 This was followed by The Blue Door, their third performance at the Barbican Centre in London, which featured large-scale video projections and two scaffold-tower installations draped in gauze, with a band augmented by sopranos, brass, percussion and special guests.

 In May 2020 during the COVID-19 epidemic, TNP produced two Jigsaw puzzles in collaboration with Harley Weir.
 All profits from the project were donated to the National Health Service.
 Once completed, the puzzles displayed codewords which led to a download of a new 4-track EP.

+Crooked Wing

+On 11 March 2025, the band announced their fifth studio album would be released on 23 May 2025 via Domino Recording Company.
+Two tracks, "Industrial Love Song" (featuring Caroline Polachek) and "Bells", accompanied the announcement.
+A video for "Industrial Love Song", directed by longtime collaborator Harley Weir, was also released.
+The album has been widely acclaimed.

+The band's fifth studio album, Crooked Wing, was released on 23 May 2025 via Domino.